NikhilSDate/FourInARowBot/README.md

   flask run --cert=adhoc
   ```
   This runs the aplication over HTTPS using a self-signed certificate.
 HTTPS is needed since the application receives an API key and sends and receives Discord User IDs, which should both be encrypted.
 * The Flask backend should be up and running.
 However, the bot won't be able to talk to the application just yet.
-The next sections explains how to integrate the bot with the backend
+The next sections explain how to integrate the bot with the API backend.

-### C) Integrating the bot and the backend
+### C) Integrating the bot and the API backend
 * Generate an API key using a method of your choice.
 Use Python's `hashlib` module to hash the key using SHA256 as follows (where `key` is your API key and should be a string):
   ```python
   hashed_key = hashlib.sha256(key.enocode('utf-8')).hexdigest()